aFuzzyBear/astro-ui/docs/XElement/guides/MyFirstComponents.md

 ---
 ```

 Here we are defining three different types HTML elements to create four distinct HTML elements.
 (Remember, we're making two buttons.
-So they are distinct elements in the document, but they are the same type of element!)
+So they are distinct elements on the document, but they are the same type of element!)

 Two types of these *Named Elements* are familiar HTML Elements: `<button>` and `<span>`.
-The parent component is our `<Counter>` and is not named.
-It produces an HTML `<counter>` element which is a `DocumentFragment`, a special type of HTML element. (reference link)
+The parent component is our `<Counter>` and is not associated to any html element.
+This allows us to produce a HTML `<counter>` element which is a `DocumentFragment`, a special type of HTML element. (reference link)

-Let's see how we can make our XElement `<Counter>` component **do** some stuff: Add, subtract, display the current count.
+Let's see how we can make our XElement `<Counter>` component **do** some stuff: Add, subtract and display the current count.
 This is what the code looks like:

 ```astro
 ---